mortar-repos/bacon-bits/docs/components/graph_algorithms.md

 ## Pagerank

 Pagerank finds the "most important" vertices on graph, based on the structure of its edges.
 See [wikipedia](http://en.wikipedia.org/wiki/PageRank) for more detail.
+TODO: FINISH THESE DOCS

 ## Personalized Pagerank